Catholics Confront Global Poverty

-As Catholics, we seek to encounter our neighbors at home and across the globe, to defend the dignity of those who are poor and vulnerable, to urge our nation to take action, and to transform our local and global communities.
+As Catholics, we seek to encounter our neighbors at home and across the globe, to help the poor and vulnerable, to urge our nation to take action, and to transform our local and global communities.
 This work is rooted in prayer and worship and is part of our Baptismal call.
 Prayer transforms us and connects us to God and neighbor, near and far.

 United States Conference of Catholic Bishops

 The United States Conference of Catholic Bishops (USCCB) is an assembly of the hierarchy of the United States and the U.S. Virgin Islands who jointly exercise certain pastoral functions on behalf of the Christian faithful of the United States.